TSP

 The Pattern

 Markets tend to recover before the news gets better.
-By the time a shutdown ends and the headlines calm down, the rebound has already happened.
+By the time a tariff deal is announced, a trade war resolves, or a shutdown ends and the headlines calm down, the rebound has already happened.
 Anyone sitting in the G Fund at that point has locked in their losses and missed the recovery.

-The right framework: If you have 10+ years to retirement, stay in your current allocation.
-Rebalance annually, not in response to headlines.
-Only shift if your actual time horizon or risk tolerance has fundamentally changed.
+The right framework for April 2026: If you have 10 or more years to retirement, stay in your current allocation.
+Rebalance annually, not in response to tariff headlines.
+Only shift if your actual time horizon or risk tolerance has fundamentally changed -- not because of what happened on April 2-3.

 What Happens to Your TSP If You Get RIF'd